MarsIfeanyi/Solidity-SmartContract-Foundry/05-Foundry_SimpleStorage/Hint.md

 Hint: in foundry when you did not define rpc url, it will spin up a temporary anvil blockchain node

-forge script sc
-ript/DeploySimpleStorage.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --private-key
+forge script script/DeploySimpleStorage.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --private-key

 # Adding env

-source .env...
-This ensures that all our .env file is loaded.
+source .env, This ensures that all our .env file is loaded.

 echo $PRIVATE_KEY